George Gobel: Television

 The centerpiece of Gobel's comedy show was his monolog about his supposed past situations and experiences, with stories and sketches allegedly about his real-life wife, Alice (nicknamed "Spooky Old Alice"), played by actress Jeff Donnell (for the first four years of the series' run).
 Gobel's hesitant, almost shy delivery and penchant for tangled digressions were the chief sources of comedy, more important than the actual content of the stories.
-His monologs popularized several catchphrases, notably "Well, I'll be a dirty bird" (spoken by the Kathy Bates character in the 1990 film Misery), "You can't hardly get them like that no more", and "Well then there now" (spoken by James Dean during a brief imitation of Gobel in the 1955 film Rebel Without a Cause and as part of the closing lyric in Perry Como's 1956 hit record "Juke Box Baby").
+His monologs popularized several catchphrases, notably "Well, I'll be a dirty bird" (later used by the Kathy Bates character in the 1990 film Misery), "You can't hardly get them like that no more", and "Well then there now" (repeated by James Dean during a brief imitation of Gobel in the 1955 film Rebel Without a Cause and used as part of the closing lyric in Perry Como's 1956 hit record "Juke Box Baby").
 Gobel's show used some of television's top writers of the era: Hal Kanter, Jack Brooks, and Norman Lear.
-Peggy King was a regular on the series as a vocalist, and the guest stars ranged from Shirley MacLaine and Evelyn Rudie to Bob Feller, Phyllis Avery, and Vampira.
+Peggy King was a regular on the series as a vocalist, and the guest stars included such notables as Shirley MacLaine, Evelyn Rudie, Bob Feller, Phyllis Avery, and Vampira.

-Gobel labeled himself "Lonesome George," and the nickname stuck for the rest of his career.
-The show sometimes included a segment in which Gobel appeared with a guitar, started to sing, then got sidetracked into a story, with the song always left unfinished after fitful starts and stops, a comedy approach (akin to one used by Victor Borge) and the Smothers Brothers.
-(Tommy Smothers noted that Gobel "was my motivation when I got into comedy originally", observing that "he didn't do jokes—he did timing and played the guitar.")
+Gobel labeled himself "Lonesome George", and the nickname stuck for the rest of his career.
+The show sometimes included a segment in which Gobel appeared with a guitar, started to sing, then got sidetracked into a story, with the song always left unfinished after fitful starts and stops, a comedy approach akin to one used by Victor Borge and the Smothers Brothers.
+Tommy Smothers noted that Gobel "was my motivation when I got into comedy originally", observing that "he didn't do jokes—he did timing and played the guitar."
 Gobel had a scaled-down version of the Gibson L-5 archtop guitar constructed to suit his own smaller stature.
 Several dozen of this "L-5CT" or "George Gobel" model were produced in the late 1950s and early 1960s.
 He also played the harmonica.